Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 In Type 1 diabetes, the immune system destroys insulin-producing cells in the pancreas.

-Without insulin, glucose cannot enter body cells.
+Without insulin, glucose cannot enter body cells properly.

 Before insulin therapy was discovered in 1921, Type 1 diabetes was usually fatal.

-Meena’s Exam Morning
+Meena’s Exam Stress

-Her body was prepared for action.
+Her body prepared itself for danger.

 Common Mistakes Students Make

--
+- hormone production

-Cells without the receptor do not respond.
+Cells without receptors do not respond.

 Essential Table for CBSE Exams